 This process allows you to hit the ball farther.
 The higher the compression, the harder you have to swing to compress the ball.

 Does the compression rating of a golf ball matter anymore?
-Not much – 20 years ago golf balls were “wound”, and you would lose significant distance if you didn’t compress it.
+According to some experts, not so much – 20 years ago golf balls were “wound”, and you would lose significant distance if you didn’t compress it.

 The modern golf ball has greatly reduced the importance of the ball compression rating.
 Manufacturers rarely even share the exact compression rating number anymore, since it is not a critical factor to the performance.